View Donald Percell's Obituary on registerguard.com and share memories

 He graduated from Junction City High School in 1960.
 Gene worked at Georgia Pacific and retired from there.

 Gene loved spending time with his family and friends.
-He enjoyed talking his dog "Sam" to the river, and also enjoyed cruising around in his Corvette.
+He enjoyed walking his dog "Sam" to the river, and also enjoyed cruising around in his Corvette.

-He is preceded in death by his parent Wyatt and Luella, his step-father James (Bud) Moore, brother Garry and granddaughter Jessica.
+He is preceded in death by his parents Wyatt and Luella, his step-father James (Bud) Moore, brother Garry and granddaughter Jessica.

-There will be a graveside service July 22, at 1:00 at Rest Lawn.
+There will be a graveside service July 22, at 1:00 at Rest Lawn Memorial Park, Junction City.

 Please sign the guest book at www.registerguard.com/legacy